 #1 – SUI Armory was built in 1879 – right next to Old Capitol.
 As you can see from the pictures above, the Armory also did double-duty as the SUI Power Plant – providing steam heat for buildings on University Square – until 1904 – when a new power plant opened closer to the Iowa River.
 The Armory housed some SUI athletic activities – plus was the meeting hall for the Iowa National Guard.
 Read more about the first Armory here.

 #3 – Iowa Field opened in 1895 – located adjacent to the Iowa River just west of Old Capitol – positioned between what is now Iowa Avenue and Burlington Street.
 SUI President Charles A. Schaeffer – a proponent of college athletics – saw to it that the university had a dedicated space to play baseball, football, and other sports.
-Once the new Armory opened in 1905, Iowa Field became the hub of Iowa athletics until 1929.
+More on Iowa Field a bit later.

 (P-0284) Above is a rare ticket to the June 16, 1915 SUI Commencement ceremonies held at The Armory.
 The backside is full of hand-written notes concerning Minnesota statutory laws – maybe written by a graduate from the SUI Law School who has a new job in Minnesota?